nolanlawson/css-talk-2022/markdown.md

 If we apply the CSS `contain: strict` to each of these boxes, then the browser can calculate their sizes independently of each other.
 This has the potential to speed up layout performance.

+---

+class: fill-custom

+<layout-example-1
+  version="1"
+  draw-dropdown="true"></layout-example-1>

+???

 Now, this has some downsides.
+If there's a dropdown or something that you want to peek out of one box and into another one...

+---

+class: fill-custom

+<layout-example-1
+version="1"
+draw-text="contain:strict||"
+truncate-dropdown="true"
+draw-dropdown="true"></layout-example-1>

+???

-If there's a dropdown or something that might peek out of one box and into the other one, then it'll get cut off because we promised the browser that one box wouldn't bleed into another.
+...then it'll get cut off if we use CSS containment, because we promised the browser that one box wouldn't bleed into another.

 ---